kemalat/aws-tutorials/springboot-to-aws-eks.md

 Hello Docker World
 ```

-### 9. Deleting Cluster to avoid unnecessary costs
+### 11. Deleting Cluster to avoid unnecessary costs

-Do not forget to follow directives given [here](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html) to delete all resources of AWS EKS cluster
+After you are done, do not forget to follow directives given [here](https://docs.aws.amazon.com/eks/latest/userguide/delete-cluster.html) to delete all resources of AWS EKS cluster